Introducing Devshell: like virtualenv, for every language

 let

-src = fetchTarball "https://github.com/numtide/devshell/archive/master.tar.gz";
+src = fetchTarball "https://github.com/numtide/devshell/archive/main.tar.gz";

 devshell = import src { inherit system; };